6 Keys to a Killer B2B Mobile Marketing Strategy

 Mobile marketing and consumer engagement go together like peanut butter and jelly.
 With the average U.S. consumer spending 5 hours a day on mobile devices, the message to B2Cs is clear: go mobile or go home.

-But what about B2B outreach marketing?
+But what about B2B Mobile Marketing Strategy?
 Unlike consumers, most business customers spend the bulk of their time staring at computer screens, so why should B2Bs bother going all-in on a mobile strategy?

 As it turns out, business customers are no less addicted to the mobile experience than their consumer counterparts.
 According to a recent study co-sponsored by Google, 42 percent of B2B researchers use mobile devices during the purchasing process.
 And, if you think they’re only using these devices while they’re out of the office, think again: 49 percent of B2B purchasers who use their mobile devices for product research do so while at work.